Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

     sudo apt update && sudo apt upgrade -y

+Check the server’s current timezone

+    date

+Set correct timezone as per your region

+    timedatectl set-timezone "Asia/Kolkata"

+You can run the following command to select your timezone.

+    timedatectl list-timezones

 It is always recommended to reboot the server once the upgrade is done.

     sudo reboot